persalys/persalys/python/doc/examples/examples.rst

 For more details on the computation of a metamodel by the method of `Functional chaos <http://doc.openturns.org/openturns-latest/html/ReferenceGuide/cid6.xhtml#docref_SurfRep_PCBasis>`_ see the OpenTURNS documentation.

+The functional chaos enables to compute the Sobol indices.
+But these indices are not usable if the stochastic variables are correlated.
+So in the Correlation tab of the probabilistic model window replace -0.2 by 0.

 7-2-1 Definition
 ****************